-Yamaha Factory Racing is Yamaha’s wholly-owned full-Factory Team in MotoGP.
-The team was founded in 1999 following the retirement of Wayne Rainey, who had run a Factory-supported team in the 500cc class for the previous two years.
+Yamaha Factory Racing is Yamaha’s wholly owned full Factory Team in MotoGP.
+The team was founded in 1999 following the retirement of Grand Prix racing legend Wayne Rainey, who had run a factory-supported team in the 500cc class for the previous two years.
 A new company – Yamaha Motor Racing B.V. – was set up in the Netherlands to manage all but the technical side of Yamaha’s international racing activities and to run the team.

-In 2005 Yamaha Motor Racing B.V. as a company completed the move from the Netherlands in order to create a single Yamaha MotoGP European operation in Italy (Yamaha Motor Racing Srl), strengthening and centralizing the management of the team.
+In 2005, Yamaha Motor Racing B.V. as a company completed the move from the Netherlands in order to create a single Yamaha MotoGP European operation in Italy (Yamaha Motor Racing Srl), strengthening and centralising the management of the Yamaha Factory Racing MotoGP team.

-Kouichi Tsuji was appointed President of Yamaha Motor Racing Srl in 2018, while Lin Jarvis is Managing Director, a position he has held since the start of the company in 2005.
-The experienced Italian former rider Massimo Meregalli continues as Team Director of the Yamaha Factory MotoGP Team, a position he has held since 2011.
+Hiroshi Ito was appointed President of Yamaha Motor Racing Srl in 2019, while Lin Jarvis is Managing Director, a position he has held since the start of the company in 2005.
+Former Yamaha Superbike Team Manager Massimo Meregalli took on the role of Team Director of the Yamaha Factory Racing MotoGP team in 2011.

 Constructors' World Championships: